alne1147/d8m/docroot/modules/contrib/block_region_permissions/README.txt

 The following permissions are added:

 - Administer permissions for each theme's region.
-  This enables granting a user permission to manage certain regions in the following ways:
+  This enables granting a user permission to manage certain regions under each theme in the following ways:
   - Can see region's header, message, and blocks on block layout page
   - Can see region in region selector fields on block layout page
   - Can see region in region selector field on configure and place block pages